Translators invariant under hyperpolar actions

 then $\Gamma$ is called a \textit{soliton for the mean curvature flow with respect to $\vX$}.
 In the sequel, we call such a soliton a \textit{$\vX$-soliton} simply.
 In particular, when $X=(0,1)\in T(N\times\mathbb{R})(=TN\oplus T\mathbb{R})$, we call the $\vX$-soliton a \textit{translator}.

 The translator in $\mathbb{R}^{n+1}(=\mathbb R^n\times\mathbb R)$ has been studied by many researchers.
+Minimal submanifolds is special case of translators.
+Therefore, translators can be regarded as the generalization of minimal submanifolds.
+Hence, Bao and Shi \cite{BS} showed a Bernstein-type theorem for complete translators in case of codimension one.
+Also, by Kunikawa \cite{Ku}, a Bernstein-type theorem for complete translators with flat normal bundle in case of higher codimension was shown.
 Clutterbuck, Schn\"{u}rer and Schulze \cite{CSS} showed the existence of the complete rotationally symmetric graphical translator, which is called a {\it bowl soliton}.
 Here we note that Altschuler and Wu \cite{AW} had earlier showed its existence in the case of $n=2$ Also, they \cite{CSS} investigated a certain kind of stability for the bowl soliton.
 Denote by $r$ the distance function from the base point of $\mathbb{R}^n$.
 Assume that the graph $\Gamma$ of a function $u$ on $M$ gives a bowl soliton.
 Then, since the bowl soliton is a rotationally symmetric entire graph, $u$ is described as $u=V\circ r$ for some function $V:[0,\infty)\to\mathbb R$.
 Furthermore, they showed that the function $V$ is a solution of some ODE and that $V(r)$ has the following asymptotic expansion as $r\to\infty$: